CodeScop/Oge-Mai-Field-Guide/darkforestogeresources.md

-LAST UPDATED 10 DEC 2020
+LAST UPDATED 22 FEB 2021

 We're getting deep into Oge-Mai these days - don't want to have to travel too much.
 This is an exceptionally twisty region, so there are an exceptional number of possible spoilers/unable to get through bits in here.
 Leave me a message in the Forum thread if anything is too difficult to follow! https://4thewords.com/forum/thread-oge-mai-field-guide